brentp/peddy/README.md

 + discrepancies between ped-reported and genotype-inferred sex
 + higher levels of HET calls or more variance in ref / (ref + alt read) for het calls.

+Finally, it will create a new file ped files `ceph1463.peddy.ped` that also lists the most useful columns from the `het-check` and `sex-check`.
+Users can **first look at this extended ped file for an overview of likely problems** and then refer to the plots and .csv files for more detailed information.

 Overview
 --------